flsouto/mdx/README.md

 require_once('vendor/autoload.php');
 ```

-## Keep the php tag from display in the docs
+## Keep the php tag from displaying in the docs

 In the same way you suppress headers, you can also suppress the php opening tag from appearing: